 What risks do miners face?

-A national approach is needed to ensure mining safety Australia is the highest priority in this industry.
+A national approach is needed to ensure mining safety in Australia is the highest priority in this industry and not always playing second fiddle to production.
+Production requires people to return and perform their roles the next day as well.
 The main inherent risks associated with working in the mining industry include:

 - body stressing, manual handling and musculoskeletal disorders

 - being hit by moving objects or machinery

 According to WorkCover Queensland, just 84% of miners who sustain a musculoskeletal injury return to work.
 This leaves a lot of miners facing an uncertain future if they lose their livelihood with 39% of all workers compensation claims due to muscular stress.

 Continued improvements in procedures and checks are the only way forward to ensuring our miners stay safe on the job and can return to their families.